RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/how-to-enter-specimen-data.md

 ## Entering data into the record.

-Registration Num: Enter the Registration Number if this specimen has been registered in the Registration table.
-The Registration table is now being used for incoming specimens.
-Any records from Incoming Gifts/Exchanges in BG-BASE have been migrated here.
+Registration Num: Enter the Registration Number if this specimen has been registered as incoming material.

 _Tip: In Specify, this table was called Accessions, but due to possible confusion for RBGE, it has been renamed Registrations.
 However, the icon for this table is still ACC._